6 min read

 Learn all about key metrics in our FREE ebook: Key Metrics To Track for a Successful Digital Marketing Strategy!

-8. Set a Marketing Budget
+9. Set a Marketing Budget

 set a marketing budget

 Next, it’s time to set your budget.
 It’s important to assign a specific budget for your marketing efforts so you don’t lose sight of the financial side of things as you implement your marketing plan.
-A well-thought-out budget helps your team know how much they can allocate for each campaign.
+A well thought-out budget helps your team know how much they can allocate for each campaign.

 The simplest way to do this is to set aside a percentage of your revenue for marketing.
 A basic rule of thumb is to spend 2-5% of your revenue on marketing if you’re a B2B company, and 5-10% if you’re a B2C company.

 You’ll also want to estimate how much it will cost to accomplish the objectives you’ve set and look at the previous year’s budget and performance metrics to determine how this year’s funds should be allocated.
+Make sure to include some margin in your budget in case unexpected needs arise, such as major market changes.
+It’s generally better to estimate high and have leftover funds than to overextend yourself.

 And finally, don’t forget to budget your time as well as your dollars.
 Do you have the staff needed to accomplish everything you want to do?
 Or do you need to hire or outsource some of your marketing efforts?

-Want Help Creating a Marketing Plan for 2024?
+Want Help Creating a Marketing Plan for 2025?

 we can help!